epicsdeb/synapps/support/utils/mdautils-src/README.txt

 2) mda-dump - This program will dump to the screen the entire contents of an MDA file, exactly as how they appear in the file.
-This program can be useful for debugging purposes.
-The source code is an example on how to use the mda_load routines.
+This program can be useful for debugging purposes, as it prints out information immediately after loading it.
+It does not use the mda-load library, instead using direct functions for reading the file.

-3) mda-info - This program will print to the screen a brief set of information about an MDA file.
-It shows about the file, among other things, the time, the dimensionality, and the outermost positioner(s) used.
-This program does not use the mda-load library, so that the entire file is not loaded, and to make it fast.
+3) mda-info - This program will print to the screen information about an MDA file.
+It shows things such as the time, the dimensionality, positioners, detectors, and triggers used.
+This program does not load the entire file, just the relevant information, making it fast.

+4) mda-ls - This program print to the screen a listing of all the MDA files in the current or a specified directory.
+It show the name, dimensionality, positioners, and optionally the time for each file.
+It is possible to filter the listing to those files including a certain positioner, detector, or trigger.

-4) mda-load library - This is the engine used for reading the MDA files.
-The library functions are quite simple, as there are only two.
+5) mda-load library - This is the engine used for reading the MDA files.
+The library functions are relatively simple, as there are very few.
 Accessing the data -- due to the arbitrary dimensional nature of the MDA files -- can be complicated, and familiarity with structures and pointers in C is a must.
 The manual for it is mda-load.pdf, and reading mda-load.h can be helpful.
 It could be built as a shared library, but since it is rather small and different systems utilize shared libraries differently, I didn't set this up.